-The Boston Children's Hospital Heart Center’s Congenital Heart Valve Program — part of the #1 ranked Heart Center — is dedicated to the care of children and adults with congenital heart defects that involve absent or poorly functioning heart valves.
+The Congenital Heart Valve Program, part of the #1-ranked children's hospital, is dedicated to the care of children and adults with congenital heart defects that involve absent or poorly functioning heart valves.

 Our care is driven by our research.
 To offer new and improved treatments to our patients, our scientists investigate many aspects of the heart and the conditions that affect it.